Bootstrapping Pions at Large $N$: Understanding the geometry of the bounds

 \subsection{A note on the spectrum from SDPB}

 When trying to identify the spectrum of the theories that saturate our numerical bounds we encountered a technical point that we think is worth mentioning.
 In principle, one could directly use the results from \texttt{SDPB} to solve for the spectrum numerically.
 The optimization problem of section \ref{sec:dualprob} looks for a ``functional'' $\vec{\alpha}$ that satisfies $\vec \alpha\cdot\vec v_\text{HE}\left(m^2,J\right)\geq 0$ for every mass and spin.
-So, to get the spectrum that saturates the bound one would just need to solve for the $m^2$ and $J$ that make the inner product with the optimal $\vec \alpha$ vanish.
-However, this procedure generates plots like those of figure \ref{fig:spectrum}, which look very different from the spectrum described above.
+So, to get the spectrum that saturates the bound one just needs to look for the zeroes of the functional, i.e.\ solve for the $m^2$ and $J$ that make $\vec \alpha\cdot\vec v_\text{HE}\left(m^2,J\right)$ vanish.
+However, this procedure generates plots like those of figure \ref{fig:spectrum}, which look very different from the spectrum described above.\footnote{At first sight, the spectrum of figure \ref{fig:spectrum}(b) might look closer to what one expects for QCD, with a set of different Regge trajectories, but the dots are on the wrong side of the plot.
+The Regge trajectories from string theory (and those observed in nature) are of course such that lower masses have fewer spins, not the other way around.} This is somewhat puzzling because theories that saturate a bound are generally expected to be unique.

-At first sight, the spectra of figure \ref{fig:spectrum} might look closer to what one expects for QCD, with a set of different Regge trajectories, but the dots are on the wrong side of the plot.
-The Regge trajectories from string theory (and those observed in nature) are of course such that lower masses have fewer spins, not the other way around.
-The truth is that the zeroes of the functional do not tell the whole story.
-To see whether the corresponding particles are relevant in the theory, one has to look at their coupling constants; particles whose couplings are too small effectively drop out and are presumably numerical artifacts.
+One possibility is that some of the zeroes might be numerical artifacts such that when they are removed one recovers the spectrum discussed above, and the truth is that the zeroes of the functional do not tell the whole story.
+To see whether the corresponding particles are relevant in the theory, one has to look at their coupling constants; particles whose couplings are too small effectively drop out.
 The coupling constant for each pole can be retrieved from \texttt{SDPB} just like one extracts the OPE coefficients in the conformal bootstrap \cite{Komargodski:2016auf,Simmons-Duffin:2016wlq}.
-Doing so reveals that the coupling constants of many points of figure \ref{fig:spectrum} are down by several orders of magnitude, indicating that they are probably artifacts and should be removed.
+Doing so reveals that the coupling constants of many points of figure \ref{fig:spectrum} are down by several orders of magnitude, indicating that they might indeed be in some sense spurious and should be removed.

+This explanation appears to resolve the mismatch in figure \ref{fig:spectrum}(a).
+The coupling constants in this case are $\sim 10^{-2}$ for the $J=1$ point, $\sim 10^{-5}$ for $J=2$ and $\sim 10^{-9}$ for all other spins.
+On the other hand, we know that \eqref{eq:Mspin1UV} saturates the bound at this point (see figure \ref{fig:rulingin2}).
+The spectrum of this amplitude consists of a single rho at a finite mass and everything else pushed to infinity.
+So, the two spectra match if we disregard all the poles of spin $J>2$ in figure \ref{fig:spectrum}(a), which is justified by how small their couplings are.